When Does Sobriety Get Better? It Depends.

-My past relapses were fueled in large part by sobriety’s inability to solve my problems for me.
+My past relapses were largely fueled by sobriety’s inability to solve my problems for me.
 Instead of reaching out for help, giving AA a shot, or opening up to friends and family, I tried to Google my way to emotional stability.

 Shocker!
 It didn’t work.
 At all.